The Tankersley Clinic in Collierville: Allergy/Immunology

 Your insurance carrier will provide both you and our office with an explanation of benefits (EOB) containing an itemized list of charges, allowed amounts and payment responsibilities between you and your carrier.

-Dr. Tankersley is a Professor on the teaching faculty at the University of Tennessee.
-He frequently has medical students, resident and Allergy fellows working with him in his clinic.
+Dr. Tankersley is a Professor on the teaching faculty within the Departments of Medicine and Pediatrics at the University of Tennessee College of Medicine.
+He volunteers his time in this academic capacity and frequently has medical students, residents and Allergy/Immunology fellows working with him in his clinic.

 Dr. Tankersley has participated in medical mission trips to China, Russia, Honduras and Mexico as a part of civilian and military humanitarian missions.
 He is a recipient of the USAF Achievement, Accommodation and Meritorious medals and the Army Achievement Medal.
 He is a graduate of the USAF Squadron Officers School, Air Command and Staff College and an Excellent Graduate of Air War College.